 I would like to learn more Indonesian and Thai, how to make sushi, dance tango, samba and salsa, photography, ride a camel, extra-occidental philosophy, first aid, survival techniques, bushcraft, etc.

 Anything mentioned above; please note I'm not a great cook...
 I'd like to learn, though.

 Countries I’ve Visited

 Albania, Austria, Belgium, Bolivia, Bosnia and Herzegovina, Bulgaria, Cambodia, Colombia, Croatia, Czech Republic, Denmark, Hungary, Indonesia, Italy, Luxembourg, Macedonia, Malaysia, Mongolia, Montenegro, Morocco, Myanmar, Netherlands, Papua New Guinea, Poland, Portugal, Senegal, Serbia, Slovakia, Slovenia, South Korea, Spain, Thailand, Turkey, United Kingdom, United States

 Countries I’ve Lived In

-Brazil, Canada, China, France, Germany, Kosovo, Mali, Mexico, Peru, Taiwan
+Brazil, Canada, China, France, Germany, Kosovo, Kyrgyzstan, Mali, Mexico, Peru, Taiwan